fbpx

 In 2017, Kamala D. Harris was sworn in as a United States Senator for California, the second African-American woman and first South Asian-American senator in history.
 After earning an undergraduate degree from Howard University and a law degree from the University of California, Hastings, she began her career in the Alameda County District Attorney’s Office.
 Having completed two terms as the District Attorney of San Francisco, in 2010 Kamala was elected as the first African-American and first woman to serve as California’s Attorney General.

-In response to Israel’s decision to ban the entry of Democratic Congresswomen Ilhan Omar and Rashida Tlaib, Senator Harris criticized the decision, and tweeted: “I don’t believe any nation should deny entry to elected Members of Congress, period.
+In response to Israel’s decision to ban the entry of Democratic Congresswomen Ilhan Omar and Rashida Tlaib, then-Senator Harris criticized the decision, and tweeted: “I don’t believe any nation should deny entry to elected Members of Congress, period.
 It’s an affront to the United States.
 Open and engaged foreign relations are critical to advancing U.S. interests.
 Trump is playing politics as he weakens our global leadership.”

 Although not a Senator at the time and did not vote on it, Harris expressed support for the Iran nuclear deal.
 She suggested that she would reenter the Iran deal, but added that she “will want to strengthen it, and that will mean extending the sunset provisions, including ballistic missile testing, and also increasing oversight.”

-In 2019, she was one of the Democratic Senators who voted against the Strengthening America’s Middle East Security Act which, among other things, strengthens Israel’s security and allows a state or local government to adopt measures to divest its assets from entities that boycott Israel.
+In 2019, then-Senator Harris was one of the Democratic Senators who voted against the Strengthening America’s Middle East Security Act which, among other things, strengthens Israel’s security and allows a state or local government to adopt measures to divest its assets from entities that boycott Israel.
 Nevertheless, she stated that she “strongly supports security assistance to strengthen Israel’s ability to defend itself.”

 People's Choice